Bryan Gates: Late 2000s to 2020s

 In 2009, Gates went to the National Basketball Association and became an assistant coach for multiple teams.
 He started with the Sacramento Kings in 2009.
 He then worked with the New Orleans Pelicans from 2010 to 2015 and the Minnesota Timberwolves from 2015 to 2016.
 In 2016, Gates returned to the Sacramento Kings until he rejoined the Timberwolves in 2019.
 Gates continued his assistant coaching career with the Phoenix Suns in 2021.

 While with the Suns, he was one of the coaches during the 2022 Rising Stars Challenge.
 In 2023, Gates was scheduled to work with the Dallas Mavericks before he became an assistant coach for the Philadelphia 76ers that year.
 Outside of the United States, Gates coached the Beirut Blue Stars of the Lebanese Basketball League from 2004 to 2005.
 He was hired by the Canada men's national basketball team for the 2015 Pan American Games.

-Awards and personal life
+Awards

-Gates was twice named the NBA G League Coach of the Year with the Stampede, in 2007 and 2008.
-He is married with three children.
+Gates has been named the NBA G League Coach of the Year twice, in 2007 and 2008.

+Personal life

+Gates is married with three children who are triplets.